altjerry0/BoTC-Track/README.md

 ```

 ## Developer Setup / Loading from Source

+### Setting up the Development Environment

+1. **Install Node.js and npm** (if not already installed)
+   - Download and install from [nodejs.org](https://nodejs.org/)
+   - Verify installation with `node -v` and `npm -v`

+2. **Install Project Dependencies**
+   - Navigate to the project root directory in your terminal
+   - Run `npm install` to install all dependencies defined in package.json
+   - This will install Firebase, Webpack, and other required packages

+3. **Build the Extension**
+   - Run `npx webpack --mode=production` to bundle the JavaScript files
+   - This will create bundled files in the `dist/` directory, particularly `background.bundle.js`
+   - *Note: You must rebuild with this command whenever you make changes to files that are part of the Webpack build*

 - v1.1.5+ uses Firebase and Firestore for cloud sync.
 All Firebase modules are bundled using Webpack for Manifest V3 compatibility.
 See TODO.md for setup steps and requirements.